DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/01-07 Meeting Notes.md

 ## General Stuff
 - Sprints are going to be Monday - Sunday
+- Our sprints are 2 weeks long.
+- Hal
 - The gameplay / aesthetic of the level we showed in Vertial Slice DOES NOT fully represent how we want the game to be.
 The game from this point on will be much faster paced.

 ## The Gauntlet / The UI
 - The game will NO LONGER have a completely diegetic UI through the gauntlet on the player's left hand.
 In fact, the gauntlet might not even be a gauntlet anymore.